Oakland Mills, Columbia, Maryland: Government

+Jonathan Edelson is chairperson of the village board.

 Education

 Oakland Mills High School is located in the village; students from Oakland Mills and neighboring communities attend.
 There are three elementary schools, Stevens Forest Elementary School, Thunder Hill Elementary School, and Talbott Springs Elementary School, and one middle school, Oakland Mills Middle School, within the village.
 Both Stevens Forest Elementary School and Talbott Springs Elementary School have been recognized as National PTA Schools of Excellence.